isidorocotugno5P/project2/README.md

 10. Add a highscore count holder.
 11. Add a name input holder.
 12. More consistent placement of score and speaker throughout all different types of devices to not obstruct view/gameplay.
+13. Adding other interactive design elements like clouds drifting by or birds flying by.
+14. Adding individual audio effects, like crystal walking, jumping sounds, footstep effects, death sound, wind or field audio to create a more immersive experience.

 ## Deployment